 SABRES: Secure, Adaptive, roBust, Reslient, and Efficient Slices

 Principal Investigator, DARPA OPS-5G Program

 Develop novel capabilities for the rapid construction and validation of network slices.
-These slices will also use advanced security capabilities to protect both the traffic transitting the slice, and the slice itself.
+These slices will also use advanced security capabilities to protect both the traffic transiting the slice, and the slice itself.

-APROPOS: Accurate and Precise Recongition of Obsecured Payloads in Operational Systems
+APROPOS: Accurate and Precise Recognition of Obscured Payloads in Operational Systems